wlsf82/cv/README.md

 In the second project, I developed automated tests in VBScript (using HP Quick Test Pro).

-At ADP, I had my first contact with agile methodologies, such as Scrum.
+At ADP, I had my first exposure to agile methodologies, including Scrum.

-I was also the leader of an internal project called Tech Talks, used for internal knowledge sharing.
+I was also the leader of an internal project called Tech Talks, which was used for sharing internal knowledge.

 I used to work remotely occasionally.

 ### Manual and automated test analyst at [Good Card](https://goodcard.com.br) (November 2009 - March 2011)

-In this job, I had my first contact with test automation, having to make my manager understand that test automation is not about record and playback.
+In this job, I had my first experience with test automation, having to convince my manager that test automation is not just about record and playback.

-At Good Card, I started the creation of a test automation framework for web applications using JavaScript.
+At Good Card, I initiated the development of a test automation framework for web applications utilizing JavaScript.

-Part of my job was also creating unit tests for database triggers and procedures, creating and executing manual test cases, and managing bugs.
+Part of my job also involved creating unit tests for database triggers and procedures, developing and executing manual test cases, and managing bugs.

-At this job, I also had a quick experience as a software developer, writing PL/SQL code.
+At this job, I also gained some experience as a software developer, writing PL/SQL code.

 ### Other jobs as a tester/QA